arunkumar2891-ux/ipl-prediction-2026/README.md

-Below is a **clean, professional `README.md`** you can directly paste into your GitHub repository.
-It is structured the way open-source repos usually are: overview → features → architecture → setup → deployment → future enhancements.

----

 # 🏏 IPL Prediction Game

 A modern **IPL match prediction web app** where users submit predictions for match winners before the game begins and compete on a **live leaderboard**.
 The platform includes **OTP-based authentication, automatic bid cut-off before match start, analytics, and leaderboard tracking**.